bronsonb42/personal_website/content/digital_projects/_index.md

 ---

-# Digital projects
+# Digital Projects

-“Mabbot Poe: A Digital Resource for the Study of Edgar Allan Poe and the Editing of his Collected Writings by Thomas Ollive Mabbott,” Digital Scholarship & Publishing Studio, The University of Iowa (http://mabbottpoe.org/)
+“Mabbot Poe: A Digital Resource for the Study of Edgar Allan Poe and the Editing of his Collected Writings by Thomas Ollive Mabbott,” Digital Scholarship & Publishing Studio, The University of Iowa (http://mabbottpoe.lib.uiowa.edu/)